 We don’t celebrate Thanksgiving (yet) in Australia, nor do we have Black Friday.
-This year, more than 154 million Americans shopped either online or in store, according to a National Retail federation survey from CNN, Nov 27 2016.
+In 2016, more than 154 million Americans shopped either online or in store, according to a National Retail federation survey from CNN, Nov 27.
 They spent $1.9 billion online on Thanksgiving Day and another $3.3 billion on Friday, according to Adobe.
 In 2014, total spending for the 4-day Thanksgiving/Black Friday holiday weekend was over $50 billion.

 Of course we didn’t, and the owner fed us hard boiled eggs and banana porridge for 3 days till we recovered.
 We climbed the nearby still-active volcano, trekked through the jungle, ate lots of good cheap food and put weight back on, then three weeks later headed back to Denpasar to fly home.
 We went into a supermarket to kill time, and I was absolutely delighted by the massive choice of products, the cleanliness, the shininess of the world.